Xiang5127/Intel_GenAI_Engineer_Task_June26/README.md

 - Chart detection is heuristic, not a trained chart classifier.
 - There is no installer or packaged backend launcher yet.
 - The frontend resumes one active session; there is no session browser.
+- The assistant is task-focused for the MVP and does not behave like a general greeting chatbot; the current priority is end-to-end function over polished UX.
+- Clarification behavior is supported for vague requests, but it is still an MVP flow and may vary depending on session context and prior messages.

 With more time, the app could be extended with: